 How to Become a Truck Driver

 While there are tons of different trucking jobs, they tend to fall into two major categories — delivery truck driving and tractor-trailer truck driving.
-Delivery truck drivers can work for companies like UPS, FedEx, USPS, or local delivery businesses.
+Delivery truck drivers can work for companies like UPS, Amazon, FedEx, USPS, or local delivery businesses.
 For this type of work, drivers will need some training to operate the vehicle, but it often doesn’t require Class A certification needed to operate a full semi-truck.
 (More on that below.)

 As for the state of the trucking industry, there have been many stories suggesting that it’s under threat.
 With Silicon Valley companies experimenting with self-driving cars and trucks, there’s a growing sense that there’s no future for long-haul truckers.